Call us on 01622 631613

-Dual colour stylings are the ideal solution looking for the versatility of having a different colour on the outside and inside of your home.
+Dual colour styling is the ideal solution looking for those looking for the versatility of having a different colour on the outside and inside of your home.
 Whether it be a grey exterior and white interior, or a red outer frame and cream inner frame, we can combine any of our 150+ RAL colours and wood effects, ensuring the perfect design for any personal tastes.

 What are the most popular colours?

 We’ve accrued a list of the most frequently chosen colours over our 50 years of industry experience.
 Favourites over the years are white and cream due to their ability to complement any style of home.
 Other popular colours include Chartwell green, duckegg blue and timeless timber effects.
 Recently, we’ve noticed that grey and black have also become much trendier.

 Which colours should I choose for my older style home?

 If you’re looking to revamp a traditional style home, take a look at the tamed swatches of your favourite colours, as they’ll inject some colour without taking away from the heritage appearance.
 Wood effect finishes will also effortlessly suit older homes with their everlasting style.

 Which colours should I choose for my modern home?

 For homeowners who reside in newer properties, consider monochromatic colours like grey, black and white.
 They have significantly increased in popularity and are commonly found on new builds across the UK these days thanks to their contemporary touch.